Refinitiv/efx-grid/book/en/columns/column-moving.md

 </script>
 ```

-## API
+## Using APIs to move a column

-Columns can be moved using the `grid.api.moveColumn(from, to)` API, which allows you to specify a column index or an array of column indices to be moved, and the target index position.
-See [APIs](../apis/rt_grid/Grid.md) for more details of `moveColumn` API.
+Columns can be moved using the `grid.api.moveColumnById(sourceColumn, destinationPosition)` API, which allows you to move specified column by index or id to the position before the specified destination.
+If the specified destination is invalid or doesnot exist, the column will be moved to the end of Grid.

+To move multiple columns at once, use `reorderColumns` API.

+See [available APIs](../apis/rt_grid/Grid.md) for more details.

 ### Example